Raamprathap/Post-Accident-Alert-System-Frontend/README.md

 ## ⭐ **Contributions & Improvements**

 We welcome contributions to improve this project!
-Feel free to **fork** the repository, make changes, and submit **pull requests** to help us build a better platform.
+Feel free to **fork** the repository, make changes, and submit **pull requests** to help us enhance road safety and emergency response efficiency.

 💡 *Your contributions are highly appreciated!* 🚀